 Commerce is conducting this review in accordance with section 751(a)(1)(B) of the Tariff Act of 1930, as amended (the Act).
 Constructed export price was calculated in accordance with section 772 of the Act.
 Normal value was calculated in accordance with section 773 of the Act.
 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at https://access.trade.gov.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
 The signed Preliminary Decision Memorandum and the electronic version of the Preliminary Start Printed Page 9323Decision Memorandum are identical in content.
 A list of topics discussed in the Preliminary Decision Memorandum is attached as an appendix to this notice.

 Preliminary Determination of No Shipments

-Given that AMM certified that AMM/AMLT made no shipments of subject merchandise to the United States during the POR, and there is no information calling its claims into question, we preliminarily determine that AMM/AMLT did not have any shipments during the POR.
-Consistent with Commerce's practice, we will not rescind the review with respect to AMM/AMLT but, rather, will complete the review and issue instructions to CBP based on the final results.
+Given that Villacero reported that it made no shipments of subject merchandise to the United States during the POR, and there is no information calling its claim into question, we preliminarily determine that Villacero made no shipments of subject merchandise during the POR.
+Consistent with Commerce's practice, we will not rescind the review with respect to Villacero but, rather, will complete the review and issue instructions to CBP based on the final results.

 Preliminary Results of the Review